bertofurth/Seagate-Central-Utils/less/README-less.md

      dmesg | less

-Here are my personal favorite key commands in less.
+Here are my personal favorite key commands that can be used while viewing data in less.

 #### Quit
 * q - quit